BIOS/MBR-based hard drive partitions

 Recovery tools partition

-We recommend creating a separate recovery partition to support automatic failover and to support booting Windows BitLocker Drive Encryption-encrypted partitions.
+Create a separate recovery partition to support automatic failover and to support booting Windows BitLocker Drive Encryption-encrypted partitions.

 We recommend that you place this partition in a separate partition, immediately after the Windows partition.
 This allows Windows to modify and recreate the partition later if future updates require a larger recovery image.